ES-Nix/es/src/templates/nix-flakes-home-manager-zsh/README.md

 - [Manage Your Dotfiles with Home Manager!](https://www.youtube.com/embed/IiyBeR-Guqw?start=422&end=452&version=3), start=422&end=452

-Reflection: even nix is a program so, it have many flavored ways to be configured and ofcourse tunned for probably multiple different and probably conflicting goals.
-Two cases/examples/flavors: a remote builder, a developer machine.
+Reflection: even nix is a program so, it has many flavored ways to be configured and ofcourse tunned for probably multiple different and probably conflicting goals.
+Two cases/examples/flavors:
+a remote builder, a developer machine.

 ```bash